hamb0n-3/osinter/docs/modules/nuclei.md

 #### Budget

-Budget mode is unique to BBOT.
+Budget mode is unique to OSINTER.

 For larger scans with thousands of targets, doing a FULL Nuclei scan (1000s of Requests) for each is not realistic.
 As an alternative to the other modes, you can take advantage of Nuclei's "collapsible" template feature.